21. Flight

 The dazzlingly bright tubes on the theatre building

-The Vakhtangov Theatre on number 26 of the Arbat, was named after Yevgeny Bagrationovich Vakhtangov (1883-1922), a pupil of Stanislavsky, in 1926.
+The theatre building is the Vakhtangov Theatre on number 26 of the Arbat.
+It is named after Yevgeny Bagrationovich Vakhtangov (1883-1922), a pupil of Konstantin Sergeevich Stanislavsky (1863-1938).
 The original 19th century building was destroyed by a bomb in the 40's.
 It was rebuilt at the same place.

 Two primuses